University Administrative Policies

 3. Program and Facility Access Committee

-The University’s ADA Coordinator in the Office of Equal Opportunity chairs the Program and Facility Access Committee.
+The University’s ADA Coordinator in the Office of Compliance, Ethics & Equal Opportunity chairs the Program and Facility Access Committee.
 This committee includes representatives from across the University, including the Physical Plant Department, Planning Design and Construction, Health Sciences Center, Parking and Transportation Services, Academic Affairs, and Information Technologies.
 The committee is charged with:

 • providing recommendations on ADA accessibility updates and prioritization;